-- If you are expected to be released quickly, you might be allowed to wear your street clothes, otherwise you you will be given a jail issued jumpsuit.
+- If you are expected to be released quickly, you might be allowed to wear your street clothes, otherwise you will be given a jail issued jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell our readers about your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that could help others get through the process?